steven-lyles/LCARS-template/README.md

 This project is designed to work in tandem with the [web-widgets](https://github.com/steven-lyles/web-widgets) project which will create elements of the interface.

+The page consists of a main flex column container consisting of a header, content and footer.
+Each of these containers is further populated with flex containers that are populated with various widgets or content.
+All parts, including the widgets, are generated from JSON configurations.
+This includes any CSS.

 Here is a sample screenshot of the main layout:

 ![LACARS Interface](https://www.stevenlyles.net/assets/graphics/lcars.jpg)